cmlnet/hugo-highcharts/README.md

 # hugo-highcharts

-A (very simple) theme compoment for Hugo to display charts with the help of the [Highcharts](https://www.highcharts.com/) js library.
+A (very simple) theme compoment (shortcode) for Hugo to display charts with the help of the [Highcharts](https://www.highcharts.com/) js library.

 * [Installation](#installation)
   + [As a module](#as-a-module)